The Five Failure Modes — What Breaks in Long-Running Agents

 Where this is going

 The tooling for long-running agents is still primitive.
-We're at the "write your own checkpointing" stage, which is roughly where web development was in the "write your own HTTP server" era.
+We're at the "write your own checkpointing" stage, roughly where web development was in the "write your own HTTP server" era.
 Someone will build the framework that makes this boring and reliable.
-Probably multiple someones, and most of their attempts will be wrong in interesting ways before someone gets it right.

 The interesting open question is whether the right abstraction is a harness that wraps the agent, or whether the models themselves need to get better at long-running tasks — better at tracking their own state, recognizing when they're going in circles, knowing when to stop and ask.
 Both will probably happen.
 I'm more optimistic about the model improvements, because every harness I've built has felt like a workaround for things the model should just handle.

-Until then, save your state and set your cost limits.
-The boring infrastructure is what makes the interesting work possible.
+Until then, save your state, set your cost limits, and resist the urge to build the sixth layer.
+The boring infrastructure is what makes the interesting work possible — and the trap is building so much of it that it stops being boring.

 Related Posts